Kettle Creek valley near Kettle Creek State Park in Pennsylvania

 Bring caddis, BWOs, classic eastern mayflies, small stoneflies, pheasant tails, hare's ears, perdigons, ants, beetles, and small streamers.

-The park is a useful public planning base, but anglers still need the correct Pennsylvania license/permit, current PFBC rules, DCNR rules, and reach-specific access awareness.
+The park is a useful public planning base, but anglers still need the correct Pennsylvania license/permit, current PFBC rules, DCNR rules, and section-by-section access awareness.